nomppy/nomppy.github.io/content/posts/pm.md

 **Maryam**: And what about you?
 What do poets do to… cope?
 I know you said writing poetry isn’t easy.

 **Poe**: It almost never is.
 This isn’t just me, but writers tend to drink a lot.
 It loosens the subconscious from the rigidity that society often asks of us.
 Other drugs, too.
-“The Midnight Gospel” spends some time talking about psychedelics and alternate forms of consciousness.
+“The Midnight Gospel”, for instance, spends some time talking about psychedelics and alternate forms of consciousness.

 **Maryam** (laughing): Our biggest commonality: looking at sacred geometry on a Friday night.